Dave Lawson (musician): Greenslade

 In the band Lawson largely shared composition with Dave Greenslade, generally writing the lyrics for Greenslade's music, but also contributing music of his own.
 In contrast to Dave Greenslade's preference for Hammond organ, mellotron and piano, Lawson proved to be a pioneer of analogue synthesizers.

 The band announced their disbandment in early 1976, due to management problems, and Lawson then worked as a session musician before touring with Roy Harper and later Stackridge, for which band he appeared on the 1976 album Mr. Mick.
-In the late 1970's he played mellotron on a BBC live broadcast of David Bedford's Instructions for Angels.
+In the late 1970s he played mellotron on a BBC live broadcast of David Bedford's Instructions for Angels.
 He was invited to join the band of Ian Gillan who had recently left Deep Purple but had to decline.
 He also recorded with Chris Squire and Alan White, who were taking a break from the band Yes, alongside Jimmy Page in a project titled XYZ.
 Lawson also played with Curved Air and in 1982, whilst recording with Bill Wyman, was invited to play with Foreigner.